varshadasoroju/text-to-sql-project/README.md

 # Text-to-SQL Project

-This is Varsha Dasoroju's customized repository for exploring and extending the **Text-to-SQL** task using deep learning models.
-It is based on the original work from the DSSI competition and has been modified for personal research and development.
+This is the repository for exploring and extending the **Text-to-SQL** task using deep learning models.

 ## Project Goals